zedricka/star-wars-mania/README.md

 ## Tasks
 Make a `GET` request to each endpoint.
-Grab and append the respective values. requested onto the DOM. **Hint:** Test a route and look at what the JSON object that is returned from the API using Postman.
+Grab and append the respective values. requested onto the DOM. **Hint:** Test a route to see what the JSON looks like being returned from the API using Postman.

 #### Films

-Get each film's following values: title, director, episode, producer, opening_crawl, and release date.
+Get each film's following values:
+ - title
+ - director
+ - episode
+ - producer
+ - opening_crawl
+ - release date.

 ##### Functions Needed
 1. Create a function named **```buildHtmlElements(responseData)```**.
 This is where you will use jQuery to build your HTML elements and dynamically add them to the DOM.